 Still not sure if ButcherBox is right for you?

 The only way to really know if a meat subscription is right for you is to try it for yourself.
 ButcherBox gives you loads of flexibility when it comes to box types, sizes, and delivery frequency.
-If after reading this honest review and considering your own needs and budget you think that ButcherBox is worth it then now is the time to give it a try and get a 10-14 pound all-natural turkey for FREE in your first box.
+If after reading this honest review and considering your own needs and budget you think that ButcherBox is worth it then now is the time to give it a try and get 2 pounds of grass-fed and grass-finished ground beef in every box for the lifetime of your membership (new members only).

 We know you love a good takeaway and realize that this is A LOT of information to digest so we’ll just leave you with this:

-We have both been ButcherBox members for two years and we absolutely love it.
+We’ve been ButcherBox members for more than four years and we absolutely love it.
 At first, we weren’t entirely convinced, to be honest, because it felt a little strange to buy meat online when we were so used to doing it in person at the grocery store.

 But as ButcherBox has expanded their offerings, increased their flexibility with regards to delivery schedules and box types, and added loads of new items beyond just beef, chicken, and pork, we now find it to be an indispensable service.